Nox69/dieting-monkey-webapp/README.md

 # Dieting Monkey Web Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and serves as the Frontend for Smoothie Application.
-We can register ourselves and login with the credentials in order to Access the Smoothie Lists Only certain email-ids are whitelisted to be part of admin.
+We can register ourselves and login with the credentials in order to Access the Smoothie List.
+Only certain email-ids are whitelisted to be part of admin will be shared in email.
 So use them in order to Create new Smoothies.
 If registering as normal user you will get the option to view the smoothies and add it to Cart.

 ## Running the app with an IDE (i.e. Visual Studio Code with Node and npm installed)